 The Polik’Mana depicted here is variously called “ “Corn Grinding Maiden” or “Butterfly Maiden” although she is also a companion to the Poli Kachina of Third Mesa and (with slight modification) is the partner of the Salako Katchina (Wright, 1973:106).
 She also carries the name “Water Drinking (or Bearing) Girl and is not a katchina but rather a woman’s dance personage (Wright, 1977:54).
 The name seems to change with her function in a particular dance.

-In any case she is one of the most beautify personages to appear at Hopi dances and is the frequent subject for Kachina carvers and historically was often depicted on pottery, cf. 2009-17 and 2014-10 In this collection and Elmore (2015:138) for Polacca pots that are part of the Keam Collection at Harvard.
+In any case she is one of the most beautify personages to appear at Hopi dances and is the frequent subject for Kachina carvers and for the last 150 years has often depicted on pottery, see 2005-07 and 2013-08 in this collection and Elmore (2015:138) for Polacca pots that are part of the Keam Collection at Harvard.